 The Warping plug-in performs precise geometrical transformations also known as projective mapping or image warping.
 It uses 4 source and destination controlpoints that are mapped onto eachother, and the whole image is transformed accordingly.
 It can be used to "undo" warping e.g. removing perspective in an image.
 It takes the guesswork out of making square things square!

 You can take a picture of a document or painting under an angle to avoid unwanted reflections and resulting loss of detail and color quality, and then turn it into a perpendicular view with this plug-in.

-Move your mouse over the image on the right to see how effectively frequency components (raster pattern as well as diagonal features) have been removed, and obtain the plug-in.
+Click on the image to see how effectively frequency components (raster pattern as well as diagonal features) have been removed, and obtain the plug-in.

 The Digitization plug-in has been designed to digitize positions of features in large image files.
 By clicking on these features their coordinates are saved to a textfile (CSV).
 The coordinates can then be used for further analysis.
-Move your mouse over the image below to see an example of an analysis based on the data from the Digitization plug-in, and obtain the plug-in for free.
+Click on the image to see an example of an analysis based on the data from the Digitization plug-in, and obtain the plug-in for free.